curityio/openid-client-ios-appauth-dcr/README.md

 - In XCode 12.5 or later run by opening the `ios-app` folder.
 - In Android Studio 4.2 or later run the app by opening the `android-app` folder.

+Sign in as the following preconfigured test user account:

+- User: `demouser`
+- Password: `Password1`

 ## User Experience